lockss/lockss.github.io/developers/plugin/plugin-concepts.md

 A plugin can define optional elements that are applied by the embedded ServeContent Web replay engine:

-*   **Link rewriter**: a piece of code that intercepts certain links at ServeContent replay time and applies transformations to them, to improve the usability of some replayed Web-native content.
+*   **Link rewriter**: a piece of code that intercepts certain links at ServeContent replay time and applies transformations to them, to improve the usability of some replayed Web-native content.  <!-- This is wrong. -->

+## Plugin Inheritence

+Commonalities among a set of similar plugins may be abstracted out in to a parent plugin, to reduce duplication.
+Each child plugin inherits all the elements of the parent plugin.

+*   **Parent Plugin**: names the parent plugin from which this plugin should inherit elements.
+*   **Parent Plugin Version**: the version number of the parent plugin, to guard against changed to a parent inadvertently changing the behavior of a child plugin.

+## Misc

+* **Feature Version Map**: associates version strings with several of the plugin elements.
+For polling-related elements such as hash filters, the version is used to determine which other peers a peer may invite into polls - the plugin's polling version must be the same acorss all peers participating in a poll.
+For metadata extractors and substance checker patterns, the version is used to detect when a change in the plugin may require content to be reprocessed.

 ## References